Welcome to Class 6

 Most mornings Year 6 concentrate on literacy and numeracy, working hard to improve skills, to become more independent as a learner and to prepare for the SATs tests in May.
 They also try to become more organised, ready for their move to secondary school.
 In the afternoons we cover our Science, History and Geography topics as well as PE, RE, Spanish and Music on a Tuesday afternoon.

 Year 6 will also be tackling their SATs tests in May and then will be preparing for secondary school as well as creating an Ash School version of a musical masterpiece.
 We will also be enjoying five days away on a Year 6 residential where we will try our hand at many outdoor activities, team building activities and lots more.

 RE is taught by Mrs Morris on a Tuesday afternoon.
 The focus is on helping the children understand the importance of faith and how this affects the way people choose to live their lives.
 The topics over the year are: The Muslim faith and aspects of Christianity.

 In class 6 we expect the children to spend half an hour a night on homework activities, this should include daily reading which needs to be recorded in the yellow record books, spellings, tables, some maths tasks, grammar task and guided reading which should be shared with an adult.
 Every child has a homework diary with details of set tasks which should be signed at the weekend when they have been completed.

-We hope that many children will enjoy the wide range of clubs on offer and will support the school in music and sporting activities as their experience and maturity make them excellent role models.
+If corona virus allows, we hope that many children will enjoy the wide range of clubs on offer and will support the school in music and sporting activities as their experience and maturity make them excellent role models.
 The year 6 all have a buddy in Class R who they support during their first year at school.